OrderN/CONQUEST-release/docs/CONQUEST-manual/groundstate.rst

   minE.SelfConsistent T
   minE.SCTolerance 1E-7

-Here, we chose to perform a charge self-consistent calculation, and set the tolerance of the self-consistency (SC) cycle residual to ``1E-7``.
-This results in an energy convergence of order ``1E-7`` Ha at the end of the cycle.
+Here, we chose to perform a charge self-consistent calculation, and set the tolerance of the self-consistency (SC) cycle residual to ``1E-7`` that means the energy convergence of order ``1E-7`` Ha at the end of the cycle.
 We make sure that the maximum number of self-consistency cycles is high enough by setting ``SC.MaxIters`` to a large value.
 We can grep "DFT Total Energy" to obtain a summary of total energy convergence during the SC cycle and when charge self-consistency is achieved, "DFT total energy" should equal the "Harris-Foulkes energy" and any discrepancy is a measure of SC cycle energy convergence.

-In non-self-consistent calculation ``minE.SelfConsistent F``, the charge density is constructed as the superposition of atomic densities, self-consistency between density and potential is not sought and the Harris- Foulkes functional is used for the energy. should be fast and run in a few minutes but when high accuracy is needed, self-consistent is recommended.
+In non-self-consistent calculation ``minE.SelfConsistent F``, the charge density is constructed as the superposition of atomic densities, self-consistency between density and potential is not sought and the Harris- Foulkes functional is used for the energy.
+It should be fast and run in a few minutes but when high accuracy is needed, self-consistent is recommended.

 Moreover, the Pulay-SCF iterations are effected by mixing parameter in self-consistent calculations.i It is the amount of output charge density which is mixed into new charge density.